TotalHelix/Blur_organizer_v2/README.md

 5. In the Blur Organizer under the `Danger Zone` tab, select `Format Database` to set up the database

+### Checking out parts

+Under the `Part Search` tab, select the part that you want to check out or return, and the click on the `Check Out` or `Return` buttons at the bottom.

 ### Adding a part or user

-To add a part, go to the `Part Search` tab, and click on the `+ Add` button below the
-search box.
-Fill out the form according to the part that you want to add, and then click `Submit`.
+To add a part or user, go to the appropriate `Manage Parts` or `Manage Users` tab, and click on the `+ Add` button below the search box.
+Fill out the form according to the part/user that you want to add, and then click `Submit`.

 ### Finding a part or user